 Happy Are The Sad?

 But what does Jesus mean by this?
 He is not referring to the future fulfillment promised in Isaiah 61:1-3.
 2 Corinthians 7:10 is the key to understanding Jesus’ beatitude,

 For the sorrow that is according to the will of God produces a repentance without regret, leading to salvation; but the sorrow of the world produces death.
 2 Corinthians 7:10 (NASB)

 The Holy Spirit tells us there is a sorrow that is of this world and then there is a godly sorrow.
-Throughout our life there have been or will be times that we mourn or sorrow over negative events in our life unless we are hard hearted – and there are some people who are like that.
+Throughout our life there have been or will be times that we mourn or sorrow over negative events that take place unless we are hard hearted – and there are some people who are like that.

 Not This Mourning

-We can mourn, grieve or sorrow over a wide variety of negative circumstances.
-Here are some biblical examples,
+We can mourn, grieve, or sorrow over a wide variety of negative circumstances.
+Some biblical examples are presented in the table.

 But the word Jesus uses for mourning implies much more.
 It is a verb which is a present active participle.
 This implies repeated action or an ongoing condition.
 What Jesus is saying is that the ones who always mourn when they sin are those who will be comforted (Greek word means “to encourage”).
 Jesus is talking about an ongoing pattern of life.
 He is speaking to His disciples.
 You see, our mourning brought us to Jesus, but our mourning should not stop after we find Him.
 Jesus is characterizing His true disciples.
 This is the heart of the beatitude.
 Jesus’ true disciples will when they sin always mourn or grieve that they have sinned.